 WINNER OF THE INVESTIGATIVE FOOD WORK AWARD AT THE GUILD OF FOOD WRITERS AWARDS 2023

 Plant-based is best for health, go vegan to help save the planet, eat less meat...
 Almost every day we are bombarded with the seemingly incontrovertible message that we must reduce our consumption of meat and dairy - or eliminate them from our diets altogether.

-But what if the statistics driving the plant-based movement were misleading or even false?
-What if we were being manipulated by a happy coalition of vested interests that includes environmentalists, Big Pharma, Big Food, established dietary advice organisations, and even a little known but rich and powerful religious group with a long-standing commitment to a vegan diet?
-What if removing animal foods from our diet was a serious threat to human health, and a red herring in the fight against climate change?
+But what if the pervasive message that the plant-based diet will improve our health and save the planet is misleading - or even false?
+What if removing animal foods from our diet is a serious threat to human health, and a red herring in the fight against climate change.

 In THE GREAT PLANT-BASED CON, Jayne Buxton demonstrates that each of these 'what-ifs' is, in fact, a reality.
 Drawing on the work of numerous health experts and researchers, she uncovers how the separate efforts of a constellation of individuals, companies and organisations are leading us down a dietary road that will have severe repercussions for our health and wellbeing, and for the future of the planet.

 THE GREAT PLANT-BASED CON is neither anti-plant nor anti-vegan - it is a call for us to take an honest look at the facts about human diets and their effect on the environment.
 Shocking and eye-opening, this book outlines everything you need to know to make more informed decisions about the food you choose to eat.

 THE GREAT PLANT-BASED CON is persuasive, entertaining and well researched ... the book will help to alleviate the guilt many of us feel about our diets - Sunday Times